laurieKell/COM/README.md

 Assuming you have a share to the COM folder in dropbox, there are folders for the `data`, and `results` which contain R data sets. `inputs` contains text files with assessment model results.

+Example of how to load data from dropbox

 ```{r, eval=FALSE}
 library(rdrop2)